iKettles/framer-data-component.framerfx/README.md

 # Framer Data Component

 Drawing inspiration from the [Data Stack](https://packages.framer.com/package/fhur/data-stack) and [Airtable](https://packages.framer.com/package/aroagb/airtable) packages, the Framer Data Component allows you to seamlessly integrate data into your prototypes.
-By connecting a Design Component you've visually created on Framer's canvas, you can render a list of components in your prototype that are populated by a real data source.
+By connecting a [Smart Component](https://www.framer.com/blog/posts/announcing-smart-components/) you've built in Framer, you can render a list of components in your prototype that are populated by a real data source.

+## Breaking Changes

+This component will be overhauled soon to make best use of Framer's new features.
+This will mean the property controls will be rewritten to be more friendly and powerful, as well as the removal of properties such as the hover state, as Framer supports this natively.
+This will be a breaking change for any projects which use the Data Component.
+If you have any concerns over this, please message me on [Twitter](https://twitter.com/iKettles) and I will let you know when the update is released.
+I'm also happy to guide you through this migration.

 ## The Workflow